 Where to Live as a Grad Student at CWRU

 Do you want some tips for grad students?
-Here, grad student Christa Wheeler offers her suggestions on neighborhoods around town.
+Here, are various advice graduate students have.

-Because this is the viewpoint of only one graduate student, we recognize that graduate and professional programs are diverse.
+Because this is the viewpoint of different graduate students, we recognize that graduate and professional programs are diverse.
 While we recognize that for some the best location is far from Cleveland, this section is to support those who will be regularly coming to campus in Cleveland and wants to live closer to campus.